Depreciation in CAM Charges: An Accounting Entry That Should Not Cost You Money

-This distinction matters because most commercial leases exclude depreciation from CAM by design.
-The lease is meant to recover actual operating costs, not non-cash accounting adjustments.
+This distinction matters because the lease is meant to recover actual operating costs, not non-cash accounting adjustments.
 When depreciation appears in a reconciliation, it is either a mistake or an intentional overcharge.

 Under generally accepted accounting principles (GAAP), when a landlord installs a new roof, replaces HVAC equipment, or builds out a lobby, the cost is not expensed all at once.
 It is capitalized and spread over the asset's useful life.
 A $390,000 roof replacement over a 39-year depreciation schedule generates $10,000 in annual depreciation expense on the landlord's books.